ngdeconf/ng-de.org/code-of-conduct/index.md

 ---
 layout: section
-title: Code of Conduct - NG-DE 2022 - Angular Conference - 2022 in Berlin
+title: Code of Conduct - NG-DE 2024 - Angular Conference - 2024 in Bonn
 ---
 # Code of Conduct